 AT LEAST 90% OF ALL MUSIC IS OBVIOUSLY JUST OKAY, OR EVEN CRAP.

-The masses have always been buying mostly singles, and the result of this behaviour is that the tastes of the masses are being reflected by the Top 40 singles charts.
+The masses have always been buying mostly singles, and the result of this behaviour is that the tastes of the masses have always been reflected by the Top 40 singles charts.
 And if you take a look at the Top 40 charts of the past, then you’ll notice that they have always been full of horrible crap.

 Only in the 1960s some really great artists could be found in the Top 10 on a regular basis.
 But since the 1970s, really great music has always been the rare exception in the Top 10 or even in the Top 40.
 The fact that the better songs are usually the ones to be remembered leads to the illusion that they were dominating the charts, but that’s just wishful thinking.